 This statement allows the program temporarily to divert to another section.
 Think about the process of writing a letter.
-In essence it is quite straightforward - but in practice while the main aim is to write the letter there are often quite a few diversions like the need to get another sheet of paper or answer the phone.
-These small "sub-tasks" are essential but if we write a description of every single thing that occurred while writing a letter the reader would probably be so confused that he or she wouldn't realise what the overall aim was.
+In essence it is really a straightforward procedure - but in practice while the main aim is to write the letter there are often several diversions like the need to get another sheet of paper or answer the phone.
+These small 'sub-tasks' are essential but if we write a description of every single thing that occurred while writing a letter the reader would probably be so confused that he or she wouldn't realise what the overall aim was.
 However if the job is described as a series of subroutines or procedures then the main task will emerge more clearly.
-The "subroutine" and the GOSUB statement were introduced some years ago to help those writing BASIC programs to break their programs up into recognizable modules.
-In recent years more flexible and more easily used tools have become available - namely Procedures and Functions - and these two should be used in preference to GOSUB.
+The subroutine and the GOSUB statement were introduced some years ago to help people who write BASIC programs to break their programs up into recognisable modules.
+In recent years more flexible and more easily used tools have become available - namely procedures and functions - and these two should be used in preference to GOSUB.
 None the less, BBC BASIC maintains the GOSUB statement for compatibility with other versions of BASIC.